Coping with a child’s bedtime when the clocks change

 If you're reading this with less than seven nights to prepare - don't worry, start as soon as you can, even a couple of nights before the clock-change can really help.

-With older children, if you are not already using one - use a sleep clock like theĀ Groclock!
+With older children, if you’re not already using one - use the Groclock Sleep Trainer Clock.
 These clocks are fantastic and really help little ones to know when it is OK to get up out of bed and come to you.

-Simply set the Groclock at bedtime with your preferred wake-up time - nothing too unrealistic, while we'd all like a 9.30am lie-in, a 7-8am wake-up is more achievable!
-Explain to your little one that if they wake early, they must "wait for OllieOwl to wake up too".
+Simply set the clock at bedtime with your preferred wake-up time - nothing too unrealistic though; while we'd all like a 9.30am lie-in, a 7-8am wake-up is more achievable!
+And then explain to your little one that if they wake early, they must "wait for OllieOwl to wake up too".

-If they are wide-awake only half an hour before the clock is due to change into the sunshine, reading books in bed is fine!
+If they’re wide-awake only half an hour before the clock is due to change into the sunshine, reading books is fine!
 I encourage this for early-wakers as it gets them into a little routine of waking gently and waiting until the right get-up time.

 Autumn time: Fall back into a happy baby bedtime